tsipinakis/containerssh.github.io/docs/reference/v0.5/index.md

 ## Changes since ContainerSSH 0.4.1

 ContainerSSH 0.5.0 is a feature and bugfix release.
-The reference manual for the older ContainerSSH 0.4.1 is [available here](../index.md).
-This release adds two main new features:
+The reference manual for the older ContainerSSH 0.4.1 is [available here](/reference/0.4.0/).
+This release adds a significant number of features and bug fixes:

 1. OAuth2 and Kerberos authentication
 2. Authorization webhook